hoangsonww/The-MovieVerse-Database/MovieVerse-Middleware/README.md

 ## License

 This entire project is licensed under MIT's license.
+View the [LICENSE](../LICENSE) file for more details.

 ---